Improving electrical safety regulations

 Latest country scores

-Country Criteria unknown Criteria not met Partially fulfilled Criteria fulfilled Safety score
+Country \ Criteria Fulfilled Partially fulfilled Known but unapplied Unknown Safety score